List of locations in Pirates of the Caribbean: Port Royal

 Port Royal is a major harbor in the Caribbean.
 It is based on the historical Port Royal, a city located at the end of the Palisadoes at the mouth of the Kingston Harbour, in southeastern Jamaica.
-Port Royal appears in all movies except On Stranger Tides.

 Elizabeth Swann arrives in Port Royal as a child, after her father Weatherby Swann is appointed governor.
 In the first film, Will Turner works in the town as a blacksmith's apprentice.
 Port Royal is attacked by the crew of the Black Pearl after Elizabeth accidentally summons the pirates.
 Pintel and Ragetti kidnap Elizabeth from her mansion, which is located in the town.
 Jack is imprisoned in the jail there, but Will Turner helps him escape.

 In Dead Man's Chest, Cutler Beckett uses Port Royal as his base of operations.

 Scenes set in the harbor of Port Royal were filmed at Wallilabou Bay, Saint Vincent and the Grenadines.
 Today, those sets are still standing for tourist to come and visit.
 A replica of Fort Charles was built on the Palos Verdes Peninsula near Los Angeles, as was Governor Swann's mansion.
 The scenes set inside the mansion were filmed in Manhattan Beach, California.